dahromy/site-vault/README.md

 ### Backup Process

-1. When you run `site-vault`, it will list all available projects from your Apache and Nginx configurations.
+1. When you run `site-vault`, it will list all available projects from your Apache configurations.
 2. Select a project from the list (you can type to filter the list).
 3. SiteVault will display project details and ask for confirmation before proceeding.
 4. If confirmed, SiteVault will create a backup of the selected project.